-Taking canvas from conveyor belts discarded by a laundry below her East Village apartment, Bontecou stretched pieces of the fabric across a steel armature and fastened them to the metal with wire.
-Expanding out from the wall in an unusual construction that contains a prominent void at the center, Untitled straddles the boundaries between painting and sculpture, mechanical and organic, inviting and threatening.
-Bontecou created this sculpture in a year marked by intense anxiety: the Bay of Pigs invasion in Cuba failed, the United States committed its first troops to Vietnam, and the construction of the Berlin Wall began.
-In a rare statement, she wrote, “My concern is to build things that express our relation to this country--to other countries--to this world--to other worlds to glimpse some of the fear, hope, ugliness, beauty and mystery that exists in us all and which hangs over all the young people today.”
+To make this work, Bontecou took canvas from conveyor belts discarded by a laundry below her East Village apartment, and stretched the pieces across a steel armature.
+Untitled straddles the lines between painting and sculpture, mechanical and organic, and inviting and threatening.
+The void at the center reflects an intense anxiety, if we consider that the artist made this sculpture during a pivotal year: the Bay of Pigs Invasion in Cuba had failed, the United States had committed its first troops to Vietnam, and the construction of the Berlin Wall had begun.
+She wrote, “My concern is to build things that express our relation to this country . . . to other worlds to glimpse some of the fear, hope, ugliness, beauty, and mystery that exists in us all and which hangs over all the young people today.”

 Gallery label from "Collection 1940s—1970s", 2019